House in Multiple Occupation or HMO for short have been redefined under section 254 of the Housing Act 2004.

 Means of escape from fire must be kept free from obstruction and kept in good order and repair.

-Fire fighting equipment and alarms must be kept in good working order.
+Fire-fighting equipment and alarms must be kept in good working order.

 All reasonable steps should be taken to protect occupiers from injury with regard to the design of the HMO, its structural condition and the total number of occupiers.
 In particular, in relation to any unsafe roof or balcony, they must be made safe or all reasonable measures taken to prevent access to them; and in the case of windows with sills at or near floor level provide bars or other safeguards to protect occupiers.

-3. Duty to maintain water supply and drainage
+Maintain water supply and drainage

 These must be maintained in proper working order - namely in good repair and clean condition.
 Specifically, storage tanks must be effectively covered to prevent contamination of water and pipes should be protected from frost damage.

-4. Duty to supply and maintain gas and electricity
+Supply and maintain gas and electricity